agmcjannet/project-1/README.md

-# project-1
+# Allison McJannet's project-1

-## This is my Intro to Web Design Module 3 Pages project repository.
+This is my Intro to Web Design Module 3 Pages project repository.